nhejazi/ser2021_mediation_workshop/07-estimation-stochastic.md

 #> 1 -0.476   -0.0107  0.454  0.0562 -9.93e-16 onestep   direct_interventional
 ```

-* We can similarly call the `medoutcon` function to estimate the
-  _interventional indirect effect_:
+* We can similarly estimate the _interventional indirect effect_:

 ```r
 # compute one-step estimate of the interventional indirect effect